Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 ],
 ```

 If your catalog exceeds 100 items you must split them into pages.
-The next page will be requested, when the user scrolls down past the last item on the current page.
+The next page will be requested when the user scrolls down past the last item on the current page.

 These extra properties are passed to the catalog handler via the `extra` object.

-When a new page is requested, the `extra` object will receive a `skip` property, that is usually a multiple of 100 and indicates how many items you should skip before you return the next at most 100 items.
+When a new page is requested, the `extra` object will receive a `skip` property that is usually a multiple of 100 and indicates how many items you should skip before you return the next at most 100 items.

 ```js
 builder.defineCatalogHandler(({type, id, extra}) => {